 The Ng Family set up the Ng Teng Fong Charitable Foundation (‘NTFCF’) in 2010 in memory of the late founder of Sino Group, Mr Ng Teng Fong.
 Since 2012, the NTFCF has donated to over 300 local non-governmental organisations, universities and social enterprises.
 The NTFCF established the Ng Teng Fong Scholarships in 2015 to support outstanding secondary and university students from underprivileged families in Mainland China and Hong Kong; more than 3,000 students have received scholarships since launch.

 Mr Ng holds a Bachelor of Arts degree in Economics and a Master of Science degree in Real Estate Development from Columbia University in New York, and an Honorary Doctor of Humane Letters degree from Savannah College of Art and Design.
-He is also an Honorary Fellow of the Open University of Hong Kong.
+He is Honorary Fellow of Hong Kong University of Science and Technology and the Hong Kong Metropolitan University.